Master of Arts in Education

 - Prepared themselves to work toward the creation of a more just, humane, democratic, and sustainable world

 - Acquired the professional knowledge base to perform a leadership role in the field of education

 - Developed the capacities to critically analyze, interpret, organize, communicate, and apply knowledge relevant to education

 - Developed a clear sense of the relationship between theory and practice, and learned to apply progressive education principles and practices to real-world issues

-- Produced a masters’ thesis that includes the formulation of significant questions, application of methods of inquiry, identification and utilization of learning resources, analysis, critical thinking, and the integration and application of theory into practice.
+- Produced a masters’ thesis that includes the formulation of significant questions, application of methods of inquiry, identification and utilization of learning resources, analysis, critical thinking, and the integration and application of theory into practice

 Educational resources vary from independent study to field experience.
 Many studies focus on a particular issue or problem.
 Creative engagement and the integration of theory and practice are emphasized.
 Within an individualized education focus, work may include studies in anti-racist education, alternative schooling, integrative arts, mediation, bilingual education, spirituality, and environmental sustainability, to name a few.
-At the end of each semester, in lieu of grades, you and your advising faculty write narrative evaluations that describe your work in a practice of authentic assessment.
+At the end of each semester, in lieu of grades, you and your faculty advisor write narrative evaluations that describe your work in a practice of authentic assessment.